heristop/heristop.github.io/src/content/blog/2025-09-10-mcp-design-system-carrefour-marcel.md

 ## Conclusion

-MCP Marcel has fundamentally changed how our developers work with AI assistants.
-Instead of fighting against generic code generation, we've given AI the context it needs to generate Marcel-compliant code from the start.
+MCP Marcel has changed how our developers work with AI assistants.
+Instead of refactoring generic code, we've given AI the context it needs to generate Marcel-compliant code from the start.

-The key insight: **Your proprietary Design System doesn't have to be a barrier to AI assistance—it can be enhanced by it.**
+**Your proprietary Design System doesn't have to be a barrier to AI assistance—it can work with it.**

 By connecting our Design System to AI through MCP, we've achieved: